brockhager/neuroswarm/wiki/Home.md

 ---
 ## 📦 Downloads
-Visit the [Download](Download) page for official release assets and platform installers (copy‑paste examples, checksum verification, and maintainer guidance).
+👉 See the **[Download](Download)** page for all official release assets, platform installers, checksums, and installation instructions.

-Quick link: See the canonical download page for all release assets.

-👉 See [Download](Download.md) for the latest platform binaries and installers.

-Clicking a link should download the asset to your default Downloads folder.
-Verify the checksum if desired (CI artifacts provide `checksums.txt` when available).

 ---
 ## Contributor Quick Start